mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 #### macOS IPC

 Answering those questions was the first significant hurdle.
 This is broad and detailed topic, so I will do my best to summarize as needed.
-To begin with terminology: XPC and Mach ports are both IPC mechanisms.
+To begin with terminology: XPC and Mach ports are both used for IPC.
 XPC is implemented atop Mach ports and provides a nice high level connections API ([`NSXPCConnection`](https://developer.apple.com/documentation/foundation/nsxpcconnection?language=objc)). launchd can also start XPC services on-demand (lazily, when messages are sent to that service) and spin them down if the system experiences load and the service is idle.
 It's recommended (for convenience, security) to use XPC if possible.
 And, as we saw above in the `XPC Objects` API docs, `xpc_object_t` can be a reference to an array, dictonary, string, etc.

 On macOS, creating a new UNIX process spawns a new Mach task with a thread.
 A task is an execution context for one or more threads, most importantly providing paged & protected virtual memory, and access to other system resources via Mach ports.
 Ports are handles to kernel-managed secure IPC data structures (usually a message queue or synchronization primitive).
 The kernel enforces port access through rights: a send right allows you to queue a message, a receive right allows you to dequeue a message.
 A port has a single receiver (only one task may hold a receive right), but many tasks may hold send rights for the same port.
 A port is analogous to a UNIX pipe or a unidirectional channel.